oresat/oresat-proto-card/design.md

 What's the power use at 300 mA?
 That's (1.8, 2.2, 2.52) W. So 9 mW is max 0.05% power loss of the system. seems OK.

+### Inhibiting during power up

+We're experiencing some issues where we turn on the power switch and it immediately trips.
+This is annoying, and we can fix it by using their cute inhibit circuit to inhibit the CB during power up.
+Note that after reset, we clear the trip by holding the
+CB-RESET down for 100 ms, forcing it on.
+For the protocard, this is fine.
+For the star tracker, it's 250 ms. So, let's go with an inhibit of 250 ms.

+- t_inhibit = R4 * C1 * ln(delV / 0.6V)
+- Pick a large R4, but not to large: 100k
+- 250 ms = 100k * C1 * ln( 8.4/0.6)
+- C1 = 947 nF ~ 1 uF

+This was implemented on OreSat0 FlatSat and seemed to work very well; I couldn't replicate the turn on + trip problem.